mapbox/protozero/tutorial.md

 `pbf_sub` writer is destructed the length of the submessage is calculated and written in the reserved space.
 If less space was needed for the length field than was available, the rest of the buffer is moved over a few bytes.

+You can abandon writing of submessage if this becomes necessary by calling `rollback()`:

+    std::string data;
+    protozero::pbf_writer pbf_parent(data);

+    // open a new scope
+    {
+        // create new pbf_writer with parent and the tag (field number)
+        // as parameters
+        protozero::pbf_writer pbf_sub(pbf_parent, 1);

+        // add fields to sub here...
+        pbf_sub.add_...(...);

+        // some problem occurs and you want to abandon the submessage: pbf_sub.rollback();
+    }

+    // optionally add more fields to parent here pbf_parent.add_...(...);

+The result is the same as if the lines inside the nested brackets had never been called.
+Do not try to call any of the `add_*` functions on the submessage after a rollback.

 ## Writing Protobuf-Encoded Messages Using `pbf_builder`